tatumio/tatum-php/docs/Api/VirtualCurrencyApi.md

 <h4>2 credits per API call.</h4>

- <p>Create new virtual currency with given supply stored in account.
+ Create new virtual currency with given supply stored in account.
 This will create Tatum internal virtual currency.
 Every virtual currency must be prefixed with <b>VC_</b>.
  Every virtual currency must be pegged to existing FIAT or supported cryptocurrency.
 1 unit of virtual currency has then the same amount as 1 unit of the base currency it is pegged to.
 It is possible to set a custom base rate for the virtual currency. (baseRate = 2 => 1 VC unit = 2 basePair units)
  Tatum virtual currency acts as any other asset within Tatum.
 To create a fungible token, see the <a href="https://apidoc.tatum.io/tag/Fungible-Tokens-(ERC-20-or-compatible)#operation/Erc20Deploy" target="_blank">API for deploying a fungible token smart contract</a>.
  This operation returns the newly created Tatum Ledger account with an initial balance set to the virtual currency's total supply.
-Total supply can be changed in the future.</p>
+Total supply can be changed in the future.

 ### Example